molivil/warnick/README.md

 This sets the default maximum depth hardlimit, and will exit the subprocess once the limit has been reached.
 If the site is large, do not use much more than 5 or 6 here, to prevent the script from entering seemingly neverending infinite loops.
 In many cases a page that is 5 links deep can be reached from a page that is at a shallower depth, unless the web site happens to be a portal, so it should be relatively safe to use a lower value here, such as 4 or 5.

 ## Important!
 If you specify a maxdepth, you must also specify an owner.
-Owner must "nobody", or $defaultowner, unless used in a multi-user environment in a web integration.
+Owner must always be "nobody", or $defaultowner, unless used in a web integration with ProtoWeb.